1971 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1971-D Nickel Value

 Denver’s 1971 nickel production served the nation’s commerce needs with coins struck for everyday circulation.
-The U.S. Mint cut new, sharper master die hubs for the first time in decades, making Full Steps examples more common on 1971-D nickels than in previous years.
+The U.S. Mint cut new, sharper master die hubs for the first time in decades, making Full Steps examples more achievable on 1971-D nickels than in many previous years.

 This price level reflects both the technical difficulty of maintaining pristine surfaces and the specific appeal of well-executed architectural details on Monticello.